 Thus, ownership isn’t required.
 A claim or assertion to own the property before marriage is all that is required.
 The court went on to note that the documents and record were clear that the decedent asserted that he owned these items before and during the marriage.
 This was even evidenced by the language he used in his will.
 Based on this, the court concluded that the moon rocks and related items were the decedent’s separate property.

 This case shows the interplay between community vs. separate property and the probate rules.
 The probate court will usually accept the decedent’s characterization of separate property in construing the terms of his or her will.
 This case makes it clear that when there is a dispute or question as to ownership of property, records should be kept to indicate whether the property is intended to be community or separate property.

 Do you need an Experienced Probate Attorney to help with your matter?

+Probate can be a complex and confusing process; an experienced attorney can help you navigate the system and ensure that your rights are protected.
+If you’re dealing with the loss of a loved one, the last thing you want to worry about is whether or not you’re getting the best possible legal representation.
 An experienced probate attorney will also be familiar with the local court systems and procedures, which can save you time and hassle.
-If you’re dealing with the loss of a loved one, the last thing you want to worry about is whether or not you’re getting the best possible legal representation.

 Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with disputes between heirs.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.